rpcme/aws-cloud-and-xilinx-workshop/Lab3.md

 # Lab 3: Create the Distributed Control App

-In this lab we will bring sensor data back from the MicroZed Intelligent I/O module to the AWS Cloud for monitoring and asset owner alerts.
+In this lab we will bring sensor data back from the MicroZed Intelligent I/O module to the AWS Cloud to monitor and receive asset owner alerts.

 ## Deploy a New Greengrass Core Configuration